laravel/docs/cashier-paddle.md

 <a name="database-migrations"></a>
 ### Database Migrations

 The Cashier service provider registers its own database migration directory, so remember to migrate your database after installing the package.
 The Cashier migrations will create a new `customers` table.
-In addition, a new `subscriptions` table and `subscription_items` will be created to store all of your customer's subscriptions.
-Finally, a new `transactions` table will be created to store all of Paddle's transactions for your customers:
+In addition, new `subscriptions` and `subscription_items` tables will be created to store all of your customer's subscriptions.
+Finally, a new `transactions` table will be created to store all of the Paddle transactions associated with your customers:

 ```shell
 php artisan migrate